MMesbahU/Weggis/Files/explore.md

 ```
 Therefore we can consider assigning as SNPs sites whose estimated allele frequency is above a certain threhsold (e.g. the frequency of a singleton) or whose probability of being variable is above a specified value.

+For more details and examples on SNP calling with ANGSD see [here](https://github.com/mfumagalli/WoodsHole/snpcall.md)

 --------------------------------

 Back to our example, we need to compute genotype posterior probabilities for all samples with ANGSD only on putative polymorphic sites.